QUOTES-Reactions to U.S. govt officials' boycott of Beijing Olympics | Law-Order

 "The rest of the world must now follow the US' lead, and the IOC must take accountability for its horrendous decision to award the Games to China in the first place."
 SOPHIE RICHARDSON, CHINA DIRECTOR AT HUMAN RIGHTS WATCH:

 "The Biden administration's announced diplomatic boycott of the 2022 Beijing Winter Games is a crucial step toward challenging the Chinese government's crimes against humanity targeting Uyghurs and other Turkic communities.
 But this shouldn't be the only action.
 The US should now redouble efforts with like-minded governments to investigate and map out pathways to accountability for those responsible for these crimes and justice for the survivors."
-(Compiled by Karishma Singh; Editing by Sam Holmes)
+ANGELA RUGGIERO, FOUR-TIME OLYMPIAN ICE HOCKEY PLAYER:

+"My initial reaction was a bit of relief that it wasn't anything more dramatic," Ruggiero told Reuters by phone.
+"You know, you work all your life to compete and you never want politics to get in the way of that chance."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)